hakobtp/home/java/records/records.md

 }
 ```

+> **NOTE**
-The compiler forces you to provide a definition for fullName(), but it doesn’t complain about firstName().
+> The compiler forces you to provide a definition for fullName(), but it doesn’t complain about firstName().
-That’s because the record automatically generates an accessor for its brightness argument, and that accessor fulfills the contract
+> That’s because the record automatically generates an accessor for its brightness argument, and that accessor fulfills the contract
-for firstName() in interface IEmployee.
+> for firstName() in interface IEmployee.

 A record can be nested within a class or defined locally within a method.
 Both nested and local uses of record are implicitly static.